8

 Accommodation comprises:

-Farmhouse: You enter via the oak front door which takes you into the sitting room with log burner, comfy seating, and televisition.
-The kitchen also has a log burner, along with an electric oven/hob, dishwasher, washing machine, fridge/freezer, and dining area with table and chairs.
-A hallway off the kitchen leads to the bathroom (with shower, bath, wash basin and WC) and ladder which takes you up to a twin bedroom (with 2 x 2ft 6inch beds that can be pushed together), along with door leading outside to the garden.
+Farmhouse: You enter via the oak front door which takes you into the sitting room with log burner, comfy seating, and television.
+The kitchen also has a log burner, along with an electric oven/hob, dishwasher, washing machine, fridge/freezer, and dining area.
+A hallway off the kitchen leads to the bathroom (with shower, bath, wash basin and WC) and *ladder which takes you up to a twin bedroom (with 2 x 2ft 6inch beds that can be pushed together).
 On the first floor there are three more bedrooms; a KS double, a single bedroom and standard double.

-Barn: Open plan with accommodation laid out in an L-shape, comprising of a living/kitchen area with stone flag floor, a small farmhouse dining table with chairs, sofa and arm chair and it's own log burner; there is a small kitchen with enough crockery, etc. for x 2 people.
-Electric cooker, under counter fridge with small freezer.
-The bedroom is on a mezzanine overlooking the main space and accessed via a steep set of oak stairs.
+Barn: Open plan and comprised of a living area with flagstone floor, a small farmhouse dining table, sofa, arm chair and it's own log burner.
+A Kettle, microwave and small fridge are provided.
+The bedroom is on a mezzanine overlooking the main space and accessed via a steep set of oak stairs * .
 There is a bathroom with shower, wash basin and WC downstairs.
-The barn is normally rented with the farmhouse but may be available separately at certain times throughout the year - please enquire with the owner.
+The barn is normally rented together with the farmhouse.

-Arrival: 16:00 onwards, although it is always better to arrive in daylight and early enough that I will answer my phone, if necessary.
+Arrival: 16:00 onwards.
+It's always good to arrive in daylight and early enough that I can answer my phone, if necessary.
+Again, please ask if a slightly earlier check in is needed.

 Star Rating: 3 Star